exercism/csharp/exercises/concept/properties/.meta/design.md

 - `Properties.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `.meta/Example.cs`: an example implementation that passes all the tests.

-Check out the [`floating-point-numbers exercise`][csharp-docs-concept-exercises-floating-point-numbers] for an example on what these files should look like.
+Check out the [`floating-point-numbers exercise`][csharp-docs-concept-exercises-numbers-floating-point] for an example on what these files should look like.

 ## Step 7: update the general concept document